Zendesk working with Qatalyst on its potential sale - source - NewsBreak

 Zendesk working with Qatalyst on its potential sale - source

-(Reuters) - Software company Zendesk Inc has hired advisory firm Qatalyst Partners to explore a potential sale, a source familiar with the matter told Reuters on Monday.
+April 18 (Reuters) - Software company Zendesk Inc (ZEN.N) has hired advisory firm Qatalyst Partners to explore a potential sale, a source familiar with the matter told Reuters on Monday.

 Zendesk declined to comment and Qatalyst did not immediately respond to a Reuters' request for comment on the development first reported by Bloomberg News earlier in the day.

-Zendesk’s investors rejected a proposed takeover of SurveyMonkey parent Momentive Global in February, terminating the merger agreement.
+Zendesk's investors rejected a proposed takeover of SurveyMonkey parent Momentive Global (MNTV.O) in February, terminating the merger agreement. read more

 The deal, valued at roughly $4 billion, had been roundly criticized by prominent investors including state pension funds and large mutual funds, which questioned its rationale and said it would likely be too risky.